euler-xyz/euler-governance/docs/GOV-ARCHITECTURE.md

 #### Governance
     function state(uint proposalId) returns (ProposalState)
 * ```proposalId```: ID of a proposal in which to get its state.
 * ```RETURN```: Enumerated type ProposalState.
-The types are Pending, Active, Canceled, Defeated, Succeeded, Queued, Expired, andExecuted.
+The types are Pending, Active, Canceled, Defeated, Succeeded, Queued, Expired, and Executed.

 #### Solidity
     Governor gov = Governor(0x123...); // contract address